-Example 5.1 By consider the withdrawal once again, at runtime, the way the withdrawal is processed is determined not by independent partners and locations but by located partners: for instance, cust@atm and acco@bank.
+As an example, consider the withdrawal once again.
+At run-time, the way the withdrawal is processed is determined not by independent partners and locations but by located partners: for instance, cust@atm and acco@bank.
 That is, both coordination and location interfaces need to be instantiated by the same run-time services.
-In particular, because the ATM component identifies a customer and an account, we have cust = atm.cust() and acco = atm.acco(), i.e. a single customer service and a single account service.
+In particular, because the ATM component identifies a customer and an account, we have cust=atm.cust() and acco=atm.acco(), i.e. a single customer service and a single account service.
 This makes it clear that the business partner that is involved in the activity is not necessarily the person standing in front of the ATM but the customer identified in the card.

 To be more precise, the instantiation of the coordination and location laws means binding the coordination and location interfaces to services that are running on the current system configuration.
 Hence, in the case of a withdrawal, we will have services running: one that binds cust and atm; the other binds acco and bank.

 As already mentioned, these services are not necessarily disjoint or independent, and they are not necessarily created upon instantiation.
 For instance, as discussed in section 3, acco may be a service running autonomously within bank.
 On the other hand, the ATM service atm will have started when the ATM was switched on; when the binding of the location interface ATMW-LI takes place, it will have a context in which atm.acco() and atm.cust() will hold the identities of the account and customer to which the withdrawal applies.
 This is because, through the location law ATMId-LL, this data will have been retrieved from the card during the identification activity.
 Moreover, the binding also establishes that the value of cust.owns(acco) is true.
 Notice that, at a branch, the binding of cust would not necessarily establish this equality: in the case of the ATM, it is the use of the card that authenticates the pair (cust.acco).
 This is another reason in support of making business processes location-aware.

 The way a process activity like a withdrawal interacts with these services in described in the coordination and location rules according to the events that are detected in the run-time configuration.

-Example 5.2 In our example, the event that triggers the withdrawal business activity instantiates as atm.withdraw(n) in the location interface and cust.withdraw(n, acco) in the coordination interface Assuming that the coordination law that is active in the run-time configuration is SdWdr-CL (see section 3), the occurrence of the event is subject to the following rules:
+For instance, the event that triggers the withdrawal business activity instantiates as atm.withdraw(n) in the location interface and cust.withdraw(n,acco) in the coordination interface Assuming that the coordination law that is active in the run-time configuration is SW-CL (see section 3), the occurrence of the event is subject to the following rules:

 '''

+when cust.withdraw(n,acco)

+with acco.balance() \geq n &

+cust.owns(acco)

+acco.debit(n)

+do

-when atm.withdraw(n) and BT(atm,bank)
+when atm.withdraw(n) & BT(atm,bank)

-with n ≤ bank.maxatm(atm.acco())
+with n ≤ bank.maxatm(atm.acco()) &

-and n ≤ atm.cash()
+n \leq atm.cash()

-do atm.give(n)

-with acco.balance() ≥ n

-and cust.owns(acco)

-do acco.debit(n)
+do

+atm.give(n)

-when atm.withdraw(n) and ¬ BT(atm,bank) and
+when atm.withdraw(n) & ¬BT(atm,bank)& REACH(atm,bank)

-REACH(atm,bank)

 let N=min(atm.default(),n) in

-with N=atm.cash()
+with N ≤ atm.cash()

 do atm.give(N)

+bank.internal(N,atm.acco()))

-mv bank.internal(N, atm.acco())
+mv

 '''

-The joint execution of ECA rules that we have in mind, as formalised in [FLW03], takes the conjunction of the guards and the parallel composition of the actions (i.e. the union of the corresponding synchronisation sets) when BT holds.
+The joint execution of ECA rules that we have in mind, as formalised in [14], takes the conjunction of the guards and the parallel composition of the actions (i.e. the union of the corresponding synchronisation sets) when BT holds.
 When the located partners are not in touch, i.e. cannot communicate, the coordination rules do not apply.

-Example 5.3 As an application to this synchronisation, the rules according to which a withdrawal is performed are:
+As a result, the rules according to which a withdrawal is performed are: